riccotti/ECE/README.md

-# ECE Ensemble of Counterfactual Explainers
+# ECE: Ensemble of Counterfactual Explainers
 **Riccardo Guidotti, Salvatore Ruggieri**
 Department of Computer Science, University of Pisa, Italy
 riccardo.guidotti@unipi.it, salvatore.ruggieri@unipi.it